 I remember the first time I found out about a brand standard for a Hotel CRM designed for group sales, I asked why.
 I was expecting it was so that all of the properties could have access to the same standardized database which would in turn enable head office to get a birds’ eye view of what was happening at all of the properties in terms of pace, production, sharing of key accounts and leads, etc. I was very surprised when I found out that the brand-mandated systems weren’t even capable of communicating with each other.
 I am not saying this is always the case by any means, but it happens much more than you’d expect.
 As well, I mentioned before that these systems are often old.
-This means that they are often not compatible on modern internet browsers, mobile devices or even the cloud.
+This means that they are often not compatible or able to integrate on modern internet browsers, mobile devices or even the cloud.
 The hotels could have more connectivity by using almost any modern product, but the standard has limited them to be stuck with other old technology because that is all that the software they have works on.

 #3: It’s Expensive

-One of the main arguments that a hotel chain will make to owners when selecting a standardized software is that they will get a brand-level discount.
+One of the main arguments that a hotel chain will make to owners when selecting a standardized hotel software is that they will get a brand-level discount.
 This in theory should drive the price of the product down.
-But chain-level discounts don’t drive prices down, innovation and the free market does, so what happens instead is that as software has moved to the cloud and pricing on almost all software has slowly moved down, brands are still selling their hotels software programs that charge five to six figures to implement, train and transfer data, then another five or six figures a year.
+But chain-level discounts don’t drive prices down, innovation and the free market does, so what happens instead is that as software has moved to the cloud and pricing on almost all hotel software has slowly moved down, brands are still selling their hotels software programs that charge five to six figures to implement, train and transfer data, then another five or six figures a year.
 The truth is these hotels could have software products that are strong and faster in almost every imaginable way for a fraction of the price.

 #4: It Is Not Competitive